f0rZzZ/dolphin-folder-color/README.md

 Dolphin Folder Color
 ====================
 version 2.0

+Fork for installation on Manjaro.

 A KDE Service Menu for coloring the folders so fast, also has the ability to color a selected set of folders.

 ## Installation
-You just need to run the script. **install.sh** with a click and restart dolphin.
+  Just running the script by clicking on **install.sh** on it, and restart dolphin.
+Before running the script, make sure that *kde-cli-tools* is installed

 ## Screenshots
 ### Service Menu